Asset classes

-In finance, an asset class is a group of financial instruments that have similar financial characteristics and behave similarly in the marketplace.
-We can often break these instruments into those having to do with real assets and those having to do with financial assets.
+In finance, an asset class is a group of marketable financial assets that have similar financial characteristics and behave similarly in the marketplace.
+These instruments can be distinguished as either having to do with real assets or having to do with financial assets.
 Often, assets within the same asset class are subject to the same laws and regulations; however, this is not always true.
 For instance, futures on an asset are often considered part of the same asset class as the underlying instrument but are subject to different regulations than the underlying instrument.

-Many investment funds are composed of the two main asset classes, both of which are securities: equities (stocks) and fixed-income (bonds).
+Many investment funds are composed of the two main asset classes, both of which are securities: equities (share capital) and fixed-income (bonds).
 However, some also hold cash and foreign currencies.
 Funds may also hold money market instruments and they may even refer to these as cash equivalents; however, that ignores the possibility of default.
 Money market instruments, being short-term fixed income investments, should therefore be grouped with fixed income.

-In addition to stocks and bonds, we can add cash, foreign currencies, real estate, infrastructure and commodities to the list of commonly held asset classes.
+In addition to stocks and bonds, we can add cash, foreign currencies, real estate, infrastructure and physical goods for investment (such as precious metals) to the list of commonly held asset classes.
 In general, an asset class is expected to exhibit different risk and return investment characteristics, and to perform differently in certain market environments.

-Asset classes and asset class categories are often mixed together.
-In other words, describing large-cap stocks or short-term bonds as asset classes is incorrect.
-These investment vehicles are asset class categories, and are used for diversification purposes.
+Asset classes and asset class categories are often mixed together, though technically it is inaccurate.
+For example, describing large-cap stocks or short-term bonds as asset class categories is incorrect.
+These investment vehicles are asset classes, and are used for diversification purposes.

 Multiple asset classes mixed together in a fund structure can provide an investor with exposure through a single relationship.
-While the bulk of the global funds are traditional in nature, as is the case of a mutual fund, some funds would be classified as alternative investments such as hedge funds, often considered an asset class of their own particularly for institutional investors.
+While the bulk of the global funds are traditional in nature, as is the case of a mutual fund, some funds would be classified as alternative investments such as hedge funds and private equity funds often considered an asset class of their own particularly for institutional investors.